Shaun White seeks Olympic redemption in Korea

 - American won gold in 2010 and 2014 but was fourth in Sochi

-(CNN)He's an icon in his sport and one of the most recognizable and talked about figures at the Winter Olympics, but Shaun White has a debt to settle.
+(CNN)He's an icon in his sport and one of the most recognizable and talked about figures at the Winter Olympics, but Shaun White has a score to settle at the Games.

 The US snowboarder, 31, is chasing Olympic redemption and a chance to soothe the gnawing disappointment of four years ago.

+He's begun on the right track, too, leading the his favorite halfpipe event after two qualifying runs in Pyeongchang.

-White went to Sochi looking for a "three-peat" -- a third straight Olympic halfpipe gold medal to take his stock stratospheric.
+White has been in front most of his life.
+He went to Sochi looking for a "three-peat" -- a third straight Olympic halfpipe gold medal to take his stock stratospheric.

-He also took on the new slopestyle event in the hope of igniting a fresh spark for the sport, but expectation and injury struck.
+He also took on the new slopestyle event to keep his flame burning for the sport, but expectation and injury struck.

 He injured his wrist in a fall in slopestyle and fell on his final run in the halfpipe, finishing fourth.
+The legend was intact, but White was bruised and burned out.

 "At the time I was burning out.
 It's hard to admit," White told reporters in South Korea.
 "At the time my heart wasn't in it.